Ahmed-Hamdy101/config-prettier-eslint/README.md

         },
         ```

-## 4 🔥 Installation config eslint with prettier
+## 4 🔥 Installation config for eslint with prettier
 - run this in your terminal

   -  ```ps